S/V PAVITI TERN

 MY RESTORATION IN THE WESTPORT RIVER

 My restoration of S/V PATIENCE AKA PAVITI TERN would not have been possible without the workers and the owners of FL TRIPP & SONS.
-Each and every morning it was "good morning" Mike.
+The owners Bill Tripp, George Tripp, & Harry Tripp, welcomed me to their yard.
+From the crew each and every morning it was, "good morning" Mike, I would reply Buongiorno!
 Harry Tripp in the parts room always ready to help with hard to find parts.
+This restoration was to be traditional in every respect.
 Gary Holden solving logistics in the yard.
 Carpenters, Scott Gifford, Bob Simone and Richie Simone building her new mast as well as countless other tasks, helping to insure her future.
 I will be forever grateful to the hard working crew at FL TRIPP & SONS.

 SUMMER ROT ASSESSMENT 2002